randomman552/Led-Strip-Controller/README.md

 - `mincolor`/`mic <index>` - Set the current active colour to the index specified
 - `maxcolor`/`mac <index>` - Set final acitve color index
 - `fps <value(1-255)>` - Set the target refresh rate.
 Used to control the speed of animation.

-Color will be cycled between the value set with `curcol` and `finalcol`.\
-For example if color0 is red, color1 is green, and color2 is blue:\ sc would be set to 0, and fc would be set to 2.
-Colours would then cycle between red, green, and blue.